anika-001/weather-webapp/README.md

 Icons:https://github.com/yuvraaaj/openweathermap-api-icons

 Note:
-Replace "Your APIKey" with your own api-key at Openweathermap.
+Replace App.js, Line 16: "Your APIKey" with your own api-key at Openweathermap.